Mega-Fi/megafi-docs/landing/docs/technical/security-audits.md

 Not yet.
 Audits are planned and will be completed before mainnet launch.
 The protocol is currently in development and testing.

 **What if I find a vulnerability?**
 Report to contact@megafi.app.
-Bug bounty program will launch post-audit.

-**Are user funds insured?**
-No insurance available during development phase.
-Insurance options will be explored post-launch.

-**Can contracts be upgraded?**
-Upgrade mechanisms will be implemented with appropriate governance controls before mainnet.
+All security concerns are taken seriously and will be addressed promptly.

 **Is the code open source?**
 Yes.
 All smart contracts will be open source and verified on block explorers.

 **Should I use MegaFi now?**
 Current deployments are for testing only.
-Wait for audited mainnet launch before using with significant funds.

 ## Next Steps